 Expected Outcome: Projects are expected to contribute to all of the following outcomes:

-Development of innovative practices for urban wastewater management, adapted to climate change, taking into account: energy efficiency, energy and secondary raw material recovery and water reuse, including opportunities for renewable energy generation and secondary resource production, implemented at city and regional level.
+Cities and regions are equipped with innovative practices for urban wastewater management, adapted to climate change, taking into account: energy efficiency, energy and secondary raw material recovery and water reuse, including opportunities for renewable energy generation and secondary resource production, implemented at city and regional level.

-Deployment and upscaling of treatment infrastructures and management solutions for water, storm water and wastewater in cities and regions, with positive effects on climate adaptation, biodiversity, pollution reduction, resource valorisation and energy efficiency.
+Treatment infrastructures and management solutions are deployed and upscaled for water, storm water and wastewater in cities and regions, with positive effects on climate adaptation, biodiversity, air and water pollution reduction, resource valorisation and energy efficiency.

-Dissemination of knowledge about innovative practices, governance and business models for integrated (waste)water management, in the context of climate change - among relevant stakeholder groups to facilitate effective replication and upscaling.
+Knowledge is disseminated about innovative practices, governance and business models for integrated (waste)water management, in the context of climate change among relevant stakeholder groups to facilitate effective replication and upscaling.

-Development of actionable insights to support European cities and regions in addressing the main administrative, governance and financing barriers for rain- and waste-water management, recovery of resources (secondary raw materials, water and energy) and their (market) valorisation.
+Actionable insights are developed to support European cities and regions in addressing the main administrative, governance and financing barriers for rain- and waste-water management, recovery of resources (secondary raw materials, water and energy) and their (market) valorisation.

 Scope: This topic supports the implementation of the EU Mission Climate-Neutral Smart Cities, EU Mission on Adaptation to Climate Change as well as the EU Circular Cities and Regions Initiative (CCRI).
 It aims to support the water sector in European cities and regions in accelerating their climate neutral, climate resilient and circular transition.